 Interact with business managers in business settings.

-Explain how Canadian business practice differs from business practices in other countries in regard to copyright and patent infringement, unfair business practices, warranty and certification requirements.
+Explain how Canadian business practice differs from business practices in other countries in regard to copyright and patent infringement, unfair business practices, and warranty and certification requirements.

 Adapt their basic study and research skills for studying at BCIT.

 Reflect on their own learning skills and how they differ from what is expected here at BCIT.